 7. Reduce, reuse, recycle & repurpose

-‘This mantra applies to gardening as it does to everything else’ says James Scott.
-‘Some simple examples include: using your garden waste to make your own compost, repurposing unwanted window panes as lids for cold frames.
-Repairing garden furniture rather than replacing it – or buy second hand.’
+'This mantra applies to gardening as it does to everything else' says James Scott.
+'Some simple free garden ideas include: using your garden waste to make your own compost, repurposing unwanted window panes as lids for cold frames.
+Repairing garden furniture rather than replacing it – or buy second hand.'

 8. Be more water efficient

-Save water by reducing the need for artificial watering systems on-site (once new gardens are fully established) by designing planting schemes to be as self-sufficient as possible.
+Save water by reducing the need for artificial watering systems on-site (once new gardens are fully established) by designing planting schemes in sustainable gardens to be as self-sufficient as possible.

 9. Incorporate edible planting